 Metaphysics investigates some of the most fundamental questions in philosophy by focusing on the nature of what there is and could be.
-As a result of its continuing expansion, the philosophy department is now extremely strong in this area.

 Our philosophers who work in this area include some of the most talented researchers in the field, and of course our Distinguished Research Professors who have made leading contributions to the most fundamental metaphysical debates.
 The researchers who form this cluster are very active in organising events and research projects.
 Together with our PG student community, they make our department a highly attractive place to study metaphysics.